September 8, 2025

 Top 23 Leetcode Patterns to Simplify Interview Prep and Save Time

 Interviewers do not expect you to recall a specific LeetCode problem.
-They expect you to recognize which pattern fits a prompt, pick the correct algorithm, and explain trade-offs.
-Data from hundreds of real interviews across Google, Meta, Apple, Netflix, and Amazon shows that about 87 percent of questions repeat one of roughly 10 to 12 core problem-solving patterns.
+They expect you to recognize which pattern fits the prompt, pick the right algorithm, and explain the trade-offs.
+The bulk of questions at Google, Meta, Apple, Netflix, and Amazon reuse the same 10 to 12 core patterns — different inputs, same moves.

-- Cut prep time by targeting high-leverage ideas and representative problems.
+Cut prep time by targeting high-leverage ideas and one representative problem per pattern.

-- Build a reusable mental model that works across arrays, strings, trees, and graphs.
+Build a mental model that transfers across arrays, strings, trees, and graphs.

 Cheat Sheet of Core LeetCode Patterns